Classes#

 depths = [10, 55, 80, 105, 115, 120]

-Let’s first create a simple Assay
+Let’s create an Assay

 class Assay: